Information about The Overland Tour of Cairo, Aswan, Luxor, and Hurghada | Egypt Itinerary 10 Days:

-After breakfast, check out of the hotel and be taken by your own tour guide to continue your journey in Luxor by touring the West Bank, which includes:
+After breakfast, depart the hotel.
+Then, be picked up by your personal tour guide to continue your trip to Luxor by viewing the West Bank.
+This tour will include:

 The Valley of Kings

 Actually, creating the Valley of the Kings was a continuation of the Pharaohs’ belief in an afterlife.
 The Valley of the Monarchs was primarily built by the forefathers to serve as royal tombs for their kings.
-These subterranean tombs contained furniture, jewels, and jewelry that the deceased monarch would need in the afterlife.
+On the other hand, these subterranean tombs contained furniture, jewels, and jewelry that the deceased monarch would need in the afterlife.

 Temple of Hatshepsut

-The temple, considered one of Egypt’s most magnificent buildings, was built for Queen Hatshepsut during the 18th dynasty.
+The temple, which is recognised as one of Egypt’s most magnificent buildings, was built for Queen Hatshepsut during the 18th dynasty.
 The temple has a panoramic view and a lengthy road leading to the entrance.
 It had an important role in Ancient Egypt as a religious center for worship, and its walls are a magnificent depiction, with numerous paintings and sculptures depicting ordinary life in Ancient Egypt.

-Two massive colossal sitting sculptures of King Amenhotep III, who reigned during the 18th dynasty, may be seen in western Luxor.
+In fact, western Luxor is home to two enormous gigantic statues of King Amenhotep III, who ruled during the 18th dynasty.
 Each monument weighs 720 tons and is 18 meters tall.
 The two sculptures depict a sitting monarch on a throne with figures of his wife, mother, and the deity Hapy.

-Lunch will be supplied at an oriental cuisine restaurant and then transport by a private A.C vehicle to Hurghada.
+Next, a comfortable air-conditioned car will take the guests to an oriental restaurant for lunch before continuing on to Hurghada.
 After arriving, go to a 5* hotel to check-in for an overnight stay.

 Day 7: Travel to Hurghada City

-After breakfast, continue your Cairo, Aswan, Luxor, and Hurghada trip by enjoying various alternatives and activities in Hurghada such as swimming in the water, basking in the warm sun on the magnificent sandy beaches, and drinking soft beverages and eating fresh cuisine, and many more.
+After breakfast, continue your Cairo, Aswan, Luxor, and Hurghada trip by enjoying various alternatives and activities in Hurghada such as swimming in the water, basking in the warm sun on the magnificent sandy beaches.
+Then, drinking soft beverages and eating fresh cuisine, and many more.

 Day 8: Enjoy a free day in Hurghada.